 Executing individuals with intellectual disabilities violates the 8th Amendment of the Constitution.
 Atkins v.
-Virginia, 536 U.S. 304, 321 (2002).
-(The Supreme Court now uses the term "intellectual disability" in place of

-"mental retardation," but has defined them identically.
+Virginia, 536 U.S. 304.
+321 (2002).
+(The Supreme Court now uses the term "intellectual disability" in place of "mental retardation," but has defined them identically.
 Hall v.
-Florida, 572 U.S. 701, 704 (2014).)
+Florida, 572 U.S. 701, 704 (2014)).
 There is no national standard for enforcing this prohibition; states are left with "the task of developing appropriate ways to enforce the constitutional restriction upon its execution of sentences."
 Atkins, 536 U.S. at 317.
-Texas has no legislation guiding the process of making a determination of mental retardation in a death-penalty context or defining "mentally retarded" for the purposes of the Atkins exemption.
+Texas has no legislation guiding the process of determining intellectual disability in a death-penalty context or defining intellectual disability for the purposes of the Atkins exemption.
 See Ex parte Briseno, 135 S.W.3d 1, 6 (Tex.
 Crim.
 App.
 2004) (noting the lack of relevant legislation); see also Ex parte Sosa, 364 S.W.3d 889, 891 (Tex.
 Crim.
 App.
 2012) (defaulting to applying guidance from the American Association on Intellectual and Developmental Disabilities in the absence of legislation).
-Consequently, the Court of Criminal Appeals created its own guidelines for the determination of mental retardation in Briseno.
-135 S.W.3d at 6.
-However, the Supreme Court struck down the Briseno guidelines, holding them to be perceptions" that "create an unacceptable risk that persons with [mental retardation] will be executed."
+Consequently, the Court of Criminal Appeals created its own guidelines for the determination of intellectual disability in Briseno, 135 S.W.3d at 6.
+However, the Supreme Court struck down the Briseno guidelines, holding them to be "lay perceptions" that "create an unacceptable risk that persons with [mental retardation] will be executed."
 Moore v.
 Texas, 137 S. Ct.
 1039, 1051 (2017) (internal quotations omitted).
+Although the

-Although the Supreme Court did not declare an alternative rule, it held that while states had "some flexibility," they did not have "unfettered discretion," and are further constrained by the standards in the medical community.
-Id. at 1053.
+Supreme Court did not declare an alternative rule, it held that while states had "some flexibility," they did not have "unfettered discretion," and are further constrained by the standards in the medical community.
+Id. at 1053; see also Moore v.
+Texas, 139 S. Ct.
+666, 203 L. Ed.
+2d 1 (2019) (holding that the Texas Court of Criminal appeals erred in determining that the defendant did not have an intellectual disability).
 Following the Supreme Court's holding in Moore, the Fifth Circuit has abandoned the Briseno factors and instead applies the standard set forth in the most current version of the American Association of Intellectual and Development Disabilities manual.
 Cathey v.
-Davis (In re Cathey), 857 F.3d 221, 238-39.
+Davis (In re Cathey), 857 F.3d 221, 238-39 (5th Cir.
+2017).

-Mental retardation is a sentencing issue and may not be litigated pretrial.
+Intellectual disability is a sentencing issue and may not be litigated pretrial.
 Petetan v.
 State, No. AP-77,038, 2017 Tex.
 Crim.
 App.
 LEXIS 286, at 127-29 (Tex.
 Crim.
 App.
 Mar.
 8, 2017).
-In habeas proceedings where an applicant raises an Atkins claim that he is mentally retarded and cannot be executed, the applicant bears the burden of proving by a preponderance of the evidence that he is mentally retarded.
-Briseno, 135 at 12 (overruled on other grounds); Neal v.
-State, 256

-S.W.3d 264, 273 (holding that mental retardation is an affirmative defense).
+In habeas proceedings where an applicant raises an Atkins claim that he has an intellectual disability and cannot be executed, the applicant bears the burden of proving by a preponderance of the evidence that he has an intellectual disability.
+Briseno, 135 S.W.3d at 12 (overruled on other grounds); Neal v.
+State, 256 S.W.3d 264, 273 (Tex.
+Crim.
+App.
+2008) (holding that mental retardation is an affirmative defense).